sp5wwp/M17_ANL_v2/README.md

 | TP12  | DA  | PA4  | to Filter 2 |
 | TP13  | FMDM  | to Filter 1  | 33 |
 | TP14  | FMM  | from Filter 2  | 21 |

+Filter 1 - used by ADC
+Filter 2 - used by DAC